MicrosoftDocs/sdk-api/sdk-api-src/content/http/nf-http-httpaddfragmenttocache.md

 A synchronous call blocks the calling thread until the cache operation is complete, whereas an asynchronous call immediately returns ERROR_IO_PENDING and the calling application then uses
 <a href="https://msdn.microsoft.com/7f999959-9b22-4491-ae2b-a2674d821110">GetOverlappedResult</a> or I/O completion ports to determine when the operation is completed.
 For more information about using
 <a href="https://msdn.microsoft.com/5037f6b9-e316-483b-a8e2-b58d2587ebd9">OVERLAPPED</a> structures for synchronization, see <a href="https://msdn.microsoft.com/db44990e-5a0f-4153-8ff6-79dd7cda48af">Synchronization and Overlapped Input and Output</a>.

-#### - pUrlPrefix [in]

-Pointer to a  <a href="https://msdn.microsoft.com/4f317bf6-ee6a-47a8-a531-78534217109d">UrlPrefix string</a> that the application uses in subsequent calls to
-<a href="https://msdn.microsoft.com/0183584f-105e-4fa3-8991-d3f2dfca1d62">HttpSendHttpResponse</a> to identify this cache entry.
-The application must have called <b>HttpAddUrl</b> previously with the same handle as in the <i>ReqQueueHandle</i> parameter, and with  either  this identical UrlPrefix string or a valid prefix of it.

-Like any UrlPrefix, this string must take the form "scheme://host:port/relativeURI"; for example, http://www.mysite.com:80/image1.gif.

 ## -returns